-Contax N Digital versus Panasonic L1
+Contax N Digital vs Panasonic L1

 The Contax N Digital and the Panasonic Lumix DMC-L1 are two digital cameras that were revealed to the public, respectively, in February 2002 and February 2006.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (N Digital) and a Four Thirds sensor.
-The Contax has a resolution of 6.1 megapixel, whereas the Panasonic provides 7.4 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (N Digital) and a Four Thirds (L1) sensor.
+The Contax has a resolution of 6.1 megapixels, whereas the Panasonic provides 7.4 MP.